-Vitamin D includes a series of pro-hormones fat-soluble that have anti-rickets action.
-There are two ways to take vitamin D, through solar radiation exposition and trough nutrition, however in both possibility vitamin D has to undergo two hydroxylation to be transformed in the biologically active form.
+Vitamin D gathers a series of fat-soluble pro-hormones having an anti-rickets action.
+There are only two ways to take vitamin D, through exposition to solar radiation, and trough the diet, however in both cases vitamin D has to undergo two hydroxylation processes to be transformed into its biologically active form.

 The two primary forms of Vitamin D are Ergocalciferol (vitamin D2) and cholecalciferol (vitamin d3).
-Vitamin D2 derives from a common plant steroid, while vitamin D3, derives from cholesterol and it is only synthetized in animals.
+Vitamin D2 stems from a common plant steroid, whereas vitamin D3 stems from cholesterol and it is synthetized in animal organism only.

-Vitamin D3 is hydroxylated at liver level into 25-hydroxy-vitamin D (25-OHD3), which represents the circulating and storage form of vitamin in tissues.
+Vitamin D3 is hydroxylated in the liver into 25-hydroxy-vitamin D (25-OHD3), which represents the circulating and storage form of vitamin in tissues.
 Finally, it reaches the kidneys where it is converted to an active form: Calcitriol 1,25 (OH)2D3.

-- It is responsible of Ca and P absorption by the small bowel,
+- It is responsible of Ca and P absorption in the small intestine,

 - It mobilizes calcium from the bones,

-- It regulates bones calcifications and egg shell of laying hens,
+- It regulates calcification of bones and of the eggshell in laying hens,

-- It regulates the development of immune system cells.
+- It regulates the development of immune cells.

 - It increases egg production and quality,